Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

 WHAT KIND OF MOTIVATOR ARE YOU?

-Basically there are only 4 ways to motivate a person to act or behave a certain way.
+Basically there are 4 ways to motivate a person to act or behave a certain way.

-From the least effective (in the long run) to the best, here are the different ways:
+From the worst (in the long run) to the best, here are the different ways:

-1-FORCE: This is where you are basically saying "DO it or else" (Only works short term, with repercussions later)
+1-FORCE: This is where you are basically saying "DO it or else" (Works only short term, and has repercussions later)

 3-INCENTIVES: The carrot at the end of the stick, the "If you do this, I'll do that"(When the carrot is gone, the motivation vanishes)